 Because BMI knows you depend on your royalties to continue delivering your outstanding music, we made it our priority to push up BMI’s latest royalty distribution and get it out early, something we’ve never done before.
 In order to receive your future royalties even faster, please remember to sign up for direct deposit.
 It’s also important to make sure your works registrations and contact information are up to date.

 To ensure your safety, BMI will be holding this year’s Country Awards online.
-Be sure to check out BMI’s Latin Awards, Trailblazers Awards, Film, TV & Visual Media Awards, Pop Awards, Christian Music Awards, R&B/Hip-Hop Awards and London Awards to see exclusive content, including video messages, performances, photos, playlists and much more.
+Be sure to check out BMI’s Latin Awards, Trailblazers Awards, Film, TV & Visual Media Awards, Pop Awards, Christian Music Awards, R&B/Hip-Hop Awards, London Awards and Country Awards to see exclusive content, including video messages, performances, photos, playlists and much more.

 BEST PRACTICES FROM

 We’ve reached out to our digital partners to source the best inside information for music creators, from optimizing your YouTube channel, to accessing Pandora marketing tools, to engaging and monetizing your fans on Amazon Music, and more.